Apparel factory fire reveals big brands' shadowy supply chains

 “A lot of times factories find ways to get around these certifications,” he said.
 “Everything looks kosher on the day of the audit, but they really are not up to par.”

 The problem boils down to cost, he added.
-Manufacturers commit to ethical behavior, but they choose countries where workers are paid comparatively meager salaries because it saves them money.
+Manufacturers commit to ethical behaviour, but they choose countries where workers are paid comparatively meagre salaries because it saves them money.
 Cheaper manufacturing there means cheaper goods on shelves in the West, which is what consumers ultimately want.

-Additional reporting by Jessica Wohl and Nivedita Bhattacharjee in Chicago, Lisa Richwine in Los Angeles, and Ben Berkowitz in New York; Editing by Emily Kaiser and Andre Grenon